Domestic Driveway Paving Ideas

 These stone driveways are a great choice for those homeowners aiming to make regular use of their paving but want to still retain a certain look and to keep maintenance to a minimum.
 Maintaining resin gravel is as simple as basic cleaning on a regular basis – it’s always a good idea to focus on prevention as opposed to cures with regard to surface damage.
 Why not think about using a resin-bound model of the driveway for your new look?

 Block paving driveway designs are popular with many homes thanks to their diversity in application.
 It’s safe to say that regardless of the look you are aiming for and regardless of what look you are hoping to achieve alongside your home’s exterior, you’ll be able to achieve it with the right slabs and careful installation and attention.

 Block paving and brick driveways are spectacular when cared for correctly – they can require a little upkeep over the years – but maintenance is otherwise generally very straightforward.
 Do keep an eye out for those pesky weeds, however – as the most stubborn shrubs can cause cracking in even the sturdiest of driveway solutions.

 Block paving doesn’t have to be uniform, nor does it have to all line up in the same colour.
-With blocks you can create miniature mosaics and patterns of your own choosing, or you can go even further left of field with a crazy paving design that’s as random as it sounds.
+With blocks, you can create miniature mosaics and patterns of your own choosing, or you can go even further left of field with a crazy paving design that’s as random as it sounds.

-Crazy paving is something that’s never really gone away – and it can make for great-looking and resilient driveway design.
+Crazy paving is something that’s never really gone away – and it can make for a great-looking and resilient driveway design.
 For some people, block paving may not have the durability or design appeal of a resin bound driveway option – but the choice, ultimately, is always going to be yours.

 Tarmac Driveway Specification